 What's more interesting is the number of gears available, and thus, the speed range.
-This is critical because for best results, you should vary the speed depending on drill size and the material being drilled.
+This is critical because, for best results, you should vary the speed depending on drill size and the material being drilled.

 For example, to drill a 3/8" hole in a piece of maple, using a twist drill, 1,500 rpm is the optimum speed.
-In pine, that speed should be 3,000 rpm, and in acrylic it should be 2,000 rpm.
+In pine, that speed should be 3,000 rpm, and in acrylic, it should be 2,000 rpm.
 Useful drilling speed charts are readily available online.

 Even the most basic drill presses offer five gears, with a speed range of approximately 700 to 3,000 rpm.
 High-end models offer up to sixteen.
-The range is extended at the lower end (starting from around 150 rpm) and obviously have more increments, but top speed is unlikely to be much over 3,000 rpm.
+The range is extended at the lower end (starting from around 150 rpm) and obviously has more increments, but the top speed is unlikely to be much over 3,000 rpm.
 Higher speeds just aren’t necessary.

 Most drill press tables are quite small; between six square inches and eight square inches is typical.
 For many jobs, these sizes are perfectly adequate.
 However, drilling long workpieces can be awkward.